ykiu/exif-location-viewer/README.md

 # EXIF Location Viewer

-Plot geo-tagged images on a map using their EXIF data.
+View geotagged photos on a map by dragging and dropping them into the browser.